OpenSlides/openslides-autoupdate-service/internal/restrict/permission/README.md

 Each file is a test-case object.

-There are two types of tests:

-1. Performing an action: To test an action that is called by the backend for write requests.

-  * `action`: Name of the action.
-See backend health output for all action names.

-  * `is_allowed`: Determines the expected result (`true` or `false`).

-  * `payload`: User-Payload that is used for the action.

-2. Reading FQFields: To test whether the user can see FQFields or not.
+Reading FQFields: To test whether the user can see FQFields or not.

   * `fqfields`: A list of fields to be tested.